Coronavirus in US: 3 members of White House virus task force possibly exposed to COVID-19

 The Food and Drug Administration says FDA Commissioner Stephen Hahn has also come in contact with someone who tested positive and is now in self-quarantine for two weeks.

 Dr. Anthony Fauci said he will begin a "modified quarantine" after making a "low risk" contact with a staff at the White House who tested positive for COVID-19.
-Fauci will not be doing a full quarantine like Redfield or Hahn, instead, he will work from home and wear a mask continually for 14 days.
+Fauci will not be doing a full quarantine like Redfield or Hahn, instead, he will occasionally go into his office at the National Institutes of Health, where he would be the only one in the building and wear a mask continually for 14 days.

+Sources tell ABC News, at this time Fauci is still expected to show up to the Senate for his testimony on Tuesday.
+Redfield and Hahn are expected to appear by video.

+The NIAID says Fauci has tested negative for COVID-19 and is considered to be "at relatively low risk based on the degree of his exposure."

 It is unclear how and where the White House officials were exposed.